Sentinel-2

-Sentinel-2 is an Earth observation mission from the Copernicus Programme that systematically acquires optical imagery at high spatial resolution (10 m to 60 m) over land and coastal waters.
-The mission is currently a constellation with two satellites, Sentinel-2A and Sentinel-2B; a third satellite, Sentinel-2C, is currently undergoing testing in preparation for launch in 2024.
+Sentinel-2 is an Earth observation mission from the Copernicus Programme that acquires optical imagery at high spatial resolution (10 m to 60 m) over land and coastal waters.
+The mission's Sentinel-2A and Sentinel-2B satellites were joined in orbit in 2024 by a third, Sentinel-2C, and in the future by Sentinel-2D, eventually replacing the A and B satellites, respectively.

-The mission supports a broad range of services and applications such as agricultural monitoring, emergencies management, land cover classification or water quality.
+The mission supports services and applications such as agricultural monitoring, emergencies management, land cover classification, and water quality.

-Sentinel-2 has been developed and is being operated by the European Space Agency, and the satellites were manufactured by a consortium led by Airbus Defence and Space in Friedrichshafen.
+Sentinel-2 has been developed and is being operated by the European Space Agency.
+The satellites were manufactured by a consortium led by Airbus Defence and Space in Friedrichshafen, Germany.